-Therapy is for anyone who is facing challenges or dramatic change, and recognizes that they can’t make that change by themselves.
-It’s not easy to admit we aren’t perfect, or that we need the help of others, but to acknowledge our imperfections and face our issues head-on is what creates the best and most lasting change.
+Therapy is for anyone who is facing challenges or wants change, and recognizes that they would like some help.
+It’s not easy to admit we aren’t perfect, or that we need the assistance of others, but to acknowledge our imperfections and face our issues head-on is what creates the best and most lasting change.

 Everyone wants growth and a good life experience, to live a positive life full of good happenings and smooth transitions.
 We want to be authentic and genuine in how we live and how others see us, and when it’s time, we want to improve our lives – maybe even improve the lives of those around us, especially our children.
 And we do that by being strong and clear-headed through the transitions, and that isn’t always easy.